 N.B.
 All students are expected to wear a Student ID Card and Lanyard visibly on the outer part of their school uniform.
-Failure to wear a Student ID Card and Lanyard will result in the student receiving a Conduct Point and they will be expected to wait in line until the end of their lunch and breaktime session when entering the dining hall.
+Failure to wear a Student ID Card and Lanyard will result in the student receiving a Conduct Point and they will be expected to wait in line until the end of their lunch and breaktime.